aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/ack/provision-resources.md

 ![ACK reconciler concept](./assets/ack-desired-current-ddb.png)

-The AWS Java SDK in the **Carts** component is able to use IAM Roles to interact with AWS services which means that we do not need to pass credentials, thus reducing the attack surfacec.
+The AWS Java SDK in the **Carts** component is able to use IAM Roles to interact with AWS services which means that we do not need to pass credentials, thus reducing the attack surface.
 In the EKS context, IRSA allows us to define per pod IAM Roles for applications to consume.
 To leverage IRSA, we first need to:

 - Create a Kubernetes Service Account in the Carts namespace
 - Create an IAM Policy with necessary DynamoDB permissions